ska-telescope/ska-ser-infra-machinery/README.md

 The **clouds.yaml** file should also be on this folder along the Terraform files.
 This is the only supported authentication for Openstack API.
-Go to the Openstack Web interface and created a new credencial on *Identity > Application Credentials* page.
+Go to the Openstack Web interface and created a new credential on *Identity > Application Credentials* page.

 Finally, you just have to init Terraform locally and apply the changes: